Skip Navigation

 Why is this training important?

-This new module is a step forward in our commitment to fostering a positive and inclusive cricket community.
-It reflects the proactive steps we’re taking to address discrimination and create a safe and welcoming environment for all.
-Cricket is for everyone, and together we are raising the game.”
+This new youth training is a step forward in our commitment to fostering a positive and inclusive cricket community.
+It reflects the proactive steps we’re taking to address discrimination and to create a safe and welcoming environment for all young cricketers.

 General and Recreational Conduct Regulations